Gretchen Carlson: Early life and education

 Carlson was born in Coon Rapids, Minnesota, the daughter of Karen Barbara (née Hyllengren) and Lee Roy Carlson, one of four children.
 Her father studied business at Gustavus Adolphus College and later became owner/operator of Main Motor Sales, an automobile dealership started by her grandfather in 1919.
 Carlson, whose grandfather was a minister, is of Swedish descent through both parents.
-One of her childhood babysitters was Michele Bachmann, the future Republican congresswoman who ran for president.
+One of her childhood babysitters, Michele Bachmann, was the future Republican congresswoman who ran for president.

-Carlson's hometown of Anoka, Minnesota, calls itself the "Halloween Capital of the World" and hosts the state's second largest parade, of which Carlson served as grand marshal in 2004.

 In her youth, Carlson was a violinist who performed on radio and television.
 She studied with Dorothy DeLay at the Juilliard School of Music in New York City, and with Mary West of the MacPhail Center For Music in Minneapolis.
-Carlson performed in several competitions, such as the Stulberg International String Competition, where she was a finalist in 1982, the American String Teachers Association, where she won second place in 1981 to Joshua Bell, who became a world famous concert violinist, and the Friends of Minnesota Orchestra, where she won in 1979, performing as a soloist with the Minnesota Orchestra as a prize at just thirteen years old.
+Carlson performed in several competitions, such as the Stulberg International String Competition, where she was a finalist in 1982, the American String Teachers Association, where she won second place in 1981 to Joshua Bell.
 She attended Aspen Music Festival from 1976 to 1983, and was a member of the Greater Twin Cities Youth Symphony from 1980 to 1984.
 Carlson graduated from Anoka-Hennepin School District 11's Anoka High School, where she was the 1984 valedictorian.

 Carlson was crowned Miss Minnesota in June 1988 and became Miss America 1989 on September 10, 1988.
 She was the first classical violinist to win those titles.
 Following Carlson's Miss America win, she was invited to meet President Ronald Reagan in the Oval Office.
 She made many television appearances during her year of service, including appearing on The David Letterman Show, where he jokingly asked her out on a date.
-After Carlson's appearance as a newscaster in a sketch on Bloopers and Practical Jokes with Ed McMahon and Dick Clark, television agents began calling, eventually launching her career in broadcast television.
+After Carlson's appearance as a newscaster in a sketch on Bloopers and Practical Jokes with Ed McMahon and Dick Clark, several television agents called, eventually launching her career in broadcast television.

 Carlson graduated from Stanford University in 1990 with honors, where she studied organizational behavior.
 She spent a study-abroad period at Oxford University, studying the works of Virginia Woolf.
 She was a member of the Kappa Kappa Gamma sorority.
 Carlson planned to attend law school after Stanford and completed the LSAT exam, but instead focused on a career in broadcast journalism.

-In September 2011, Carlson was named to the inaugural class of the Anoka High School Hall of Fame.